Support for Online Faculty

 If an instructor requires in-person proctored exams, the students’ first assignment will be to locate an appropriate proctor with instructor approval.
 Proctors could be located at places such as public libraries, high school guidance counselor offices, churches, or other locations where the student could be monitored.

-Online Course Reviews are available in conjunction with AU's Libraries and the Center for Academic Success.
+Online Course Reviews are available in conjunction with ITS, AU's Libraries, and the Center for Academic Success.
 The course reviews focus on accessibility, and use a modified version of the SUNY OSCQR rubric.
-There are two opportunities for course reviews:
+The review team would consist of the instructor, ITS personnel, and/ or personnel from AU's Libraries or the Center for Academic Success.
+There are three opportunities for course reviews:

 Full Online Course Accessibility Review